Nonlinear Coupling between Motional Modes in Trapped Ion Quantum Processors: Results

 \paragraph*{Mode structure in 2D (Penning vs.\ rf).} In both Penning and rf Paul traps, the axial (out-of-plane, “drumhead”) modes typically mediate entangling gates.
 In Penning traps, in-plane addressing is complicated by rigid crystal rotation; in rf traps, axial modes are largely immune to micromotion and thus attractive for quantum logic~\cite{Kiesenhofer2023,Wang2015,Wang2020,Qiao2021,OGorman2017,Richerme2016,Kaufmann2012}.
 The in-plane spectra differ strongly between platforms: rf crystals present a dense, lower-frequency radial band (from weaker radial confinement), whereas Penning crystals separate radial motion into high-frequency cyclotron branches and low-frequency $\exb$ branches.
 Cyclotron modes dominate kinetic energy; $\exb$ modes carry most potential energy and can disrupt operations if not sufficiently cooled~\cite{Shankar2020,Johnson2024}.
-2D geometries therefore introduce coupling pathways that are absent in linear chains: the thermally occupied, low-frequency radial modes can resonantly couple to the axial \emph{bus} modes, whereas in linear chains the analogous soft branch (axial) cannot couple to the radial bus modes.
-Consistent with this picture, the first figure of the paper shows that 2D configurations exhibit enhanced mode-energy fluctuations---a hallmark of nonlinear interactions---while the $N=53$ linear chain under typical operating conditions does not exhibit such fluctuations [Fig.~\ref{fig:crystal_energy_fluctuation_comparison}].
+2D geometries therefore introduce coupling pathways that are absent in linear chains: the thermally occupied, low-frequency radial modes can resonantly couple to the axial \emph{bus} modes, whereas in linear chains the analogous soft axial modes cannot couple to the radial bus until their frequencies approach those of the radial modes.
+Consistent with this picture, Figure~\ref{fig:crystal_energy_fluctuation_comparison} shows that 2D configurations exhibit enhanced mode-energy fluctuations---an indicator of \co{}---while the $N=53$ linear chain under typical operating conditions does not exhibit such fluctuations.